Code-Institute-Submissions/Mind-Gym-Project/README.md

 * Added Services section as it was not originally intended to be present, after making a more analytical analysis of the type of content the webpage should offer.
 * Added background image to the Membership section to be more visually appealing.
+* Added modal sign-up to all sections in the home page
 ---

 ## Technologies Used